 The German Academic Exchange Service (DAAD) is the German national agency for the support of international academic cooperation.
 DAAD North America supports academic exchange between the US, Canada, and Germany.
 It offers a wide range of highly selective scholarships, grants, and fellowships in Germany for US and Canadian citizens, from undergraduate students to post-doctoral scholars as well as faculty and higher education professionals.
 Opportunities in many fields, and some opportunities do not require German.
 Funding is awarded on a competitive basis based on the academic merit of the individual, the feasibility and quality of the proposal, and the impact of the applicant and application as a whole.

-Over 200 study abroad/travel scholarships between $1,000 and $2,500 will be awarded this calendar year for U.S. and Canadian citizens by the Foundation for Global Scholars.
+The Foundation for Global Scholars offers over 200 study abroad/travel scholarships between $1,000 and $2,500 which will be awarded this calendar year for U.S. and Canadian citizens by the Foundation for Global Scholars.
 Award amounts will vary.
 Most awards are $1,000.
 Freshmen through seniors and graduate students with a minimum 2.5/4.0 GPA are eligible.
 At the time of applying for any of the Foundation scholarships, you must be enrolled in a U.S. college or university where transfer credit from an academic program abroad will be applied to your US degree being earned.

 NAU Representative: Melissa Riggs, National Scholarship Coordinator

-The Fulbright U.S. Student Program provides one-academic-year grants for individually designed international study/research/creative projects or English Teaching Assistantships in one of 155 countries.
-Applicants may be graduating seniors, recent undergraduate alumni, or master's or doctoral students.
+The Fulbright U.S. Student Program provides one-academic-year grants for individually designed international graduate study, research or creative projects, or English Teaching Assistantships in one of 140+ countries.
+Applicants may be graduating seniors, recent graduates, or graduate students.

 Fund for Education Abroad awards are intended to support students planning to participate in high-quality, rigorous education abroad programs in the academic year or summer.
 Applications open in November.
 Applicants must be U.S. citizens or permanent residents currently enrolled as undergraduates in U.S. universities who plan to study abroad for at least four weeks between May and May.
 The financial support for these scholarships is provided by generous donors who are committed to increasing study abroad opportunities for dedicated American students.

-NAU Representative: Danielle Varnes, Center for International Education
+NAU Representative: Zach Tobin, Acting Gilman Campus Representative, Center for International Education